-Bits Bit Name Type Description Variable EEPROM_DATA_13 Block read/ write Block read or write from the EEPROM main block, Page 13.
-To write to this page, the EEPROM must first be unlocked.
+Bits Bit Name Type Description Variable Variable EEPROM_DATA_13 Block read or write from the EEPROM main block, Page 13.
+To write to this page, the write EEPROM must first be unlocked.
 This page is available to the user for storing data.

-Bits Bit Name Туре Description Variable EEPROM_DATA_14 Block read/ write Block read or write from the EEPROM main block, Page 14.
-To write to this page, the EEPROM must first be unlocked.
+Bits Bit Name Туре Description Variable EEPROM_DATA_14 Block read/ Block read or write from the EEPROM main block, Page 14.
+To write to this page, the write EEPROM must first be unlocked.
 This page is available to the user for storing data.

-Table 152.
+Table 144.
 Register 0x9A-EEPROM_DATA_15

-Bits Bit Name Type Description Variable EEPROM_DATA_15 Block read or write from the EEPROM main block, Page 15.
+Bits Bit Name Туре Description Variable EEPROM_DATA_15 Block read/ write Block read or write from the EEPROM main block, Page 15.
 To write to this page, the EEPROM must first be unlocked.
 This page is available to the user for storing data.